AI Screenr

 2

-Never automate what needs judgement
+Never automate what needs judgment

 3

-Keep the audit trail for every decision
+Keep an audit trail for every decision

 See what automated screening produces.
 3 free interviews, no credit card.